Utah lawmakers approve medical pot changes, despite concerns

 The plan for changes was announced before Election Day as part of a broad compromise that won the backing of The Church of Jesus Christ of Latter-day Saints.

+The changes ban many marijuana edibles, prevent people from growing their own marijuana if they live far from a dispensary and narrow the list of eligible medical conditions for which the drug can be obtained.

+Smoking marijuana wasn't allowed in the original ballot measure and won't be under the new version.

-Democrats argued the measure's passage with 53 percent of the vote shows people want the measure as written, and they proposed leaving original language of the measure intact.
+Democrats argued the measure's passage with 53 percent of the vote shows people want it as written, and they proposed leaving the original language intact.
 Republicans overwhelmingly voted down the idea.

 "We're rushing this.
-It's bad public policy and it's sad," said Democratic Sen. Luz Escamilla.
+It's bad public policy and it's sad," Democratic Sen. Luz Escamilla said.

-The changes would ban many marijuana edibles, prevent people from growing their own marijuana if they live far from a dispensary and narrow the list of eligible medical conditions.

-Opponents of the changes say they create major obstacles to patients who want to get the drug and cut the number of locations where the drug would be available.
+Opponents say the changes create major obstacles to patients who want to get the drug and cut the number of locations where it would be available.

-"It's an almost complete disregard for the will of the people once they've spoken through the initiative process," said Rocky Anderson, an attorney representing medical-marijuana advocates.
+"It's an almost complete disregard for the will of the people," attorney Rocky Anderson said.

+They plan to sue to block the compromise from going into effect, said Christine Stenquist with the group Together for Responsible Use and Cannabis Education.

 Compromise supporters, though, argue it's an improvement on the original and won over mostly Mormon lawmakers who have historically been reluctant to support any form of medical marijuana.